DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 Videos are saved in the `.mp4` format.

-Use the [--video-options](#--video-options-optionvalueoption2value2) and [--video-encoding-options](##--video-encoding-options-optionvalueoption2value2) flags to provide options that define how videos are recorded.
+Use the [--video-options](#--video-options-optionvalueoption2value2) and [--video-encoding-options](#--video-encoding-options-optionvalueoption2value2) flags to provide options that define how videos are recorded.

+*Overrides a configuration file property*: [videoPath](configuration-file.md#videopath).

 #### Video Path Patterns